 4. Be 100% prepared 30 days before your launch date.

 5. Take a week vacation before you launch.

 —Dave Sieben, Blue Ox Wealth Management

 Never underestimate preparation.
-When you launch your RIA, you want to make sure you’re free and clear so nothing comes back to haunt you down the road.
+When you launch your RIA compliance software, you want to make sure you’re free and clear so nothing comes back to haunt you down the road.
 Make sure you review all contracts, broker protocol, and separation agreements before doing anything.
 Once you clearly understand what you can and cannot do, you can plan accordingly.

 Start thinking through what you need to launch your RIA successfully, such as your custodian solution, performance management software, financial planning, etc. Having your tech stack in order will make the transition much smoother (here are 9 must-have tools to consider).

 As Dave notes, it’s a good idea to take a vacation and clear your mind before you launch.
 For the first 30-60 days, you’ll be insanely busy!
 Taking a break beforehand will give you the rest and clarity you need, so you can jump in with complete confidence and do your best work.
 And don’t forget his last step: Crush it!

 To learn more about what it takes from beginning to launch, take a look at how this advisor left a regional bank to start his RIA.

 —#1 thing advisors say after starting their Registered Investment Adviser.*